pinterest/api-quickstart/python/README.md

 ```

 ### [get_user_pins.py](./scripts/get_user_pins.py)
- Retrieves all of the pins for a user with the `/v3/users/{users}/pins/` [endpoint](https://developers.pinterest.com/docs/redoc/#operation/v3_get_pins_handler_GET), using the paging mechanism of the API.
-There is not an equivalent v5 endpoint, so this script shows how to emulate the behavior in v5.
+Retrieves all of the pins for a user using several endpoints.
 <!--gen-->
 ```
 $ ./scripts/get_user_pins.py --help